 Children’s Hearing and Vision Program

-The Ohio Department of Health requires hearing screening for school children to detect possible hearing loss in children.
-Children enrolling for the first time in kindergarten or first grade must be screened, and the parents must be notified of the screening results.
+The Ohio Department of Health requires hearing screenings for schoolchildren to detect possible hearing loss.
+Children enrolling in kindergarten or first grade for the first time must be screened, and parents must be notified of the screening results.
 The board of education or health should make referrals for follow-up care.

 Ohio Department of Health